sudheerapte/popcornserver/doc/actions.rst

 We describe UXML extensions to perform these three kinds of actions.

-Popcorn can be extended to actions that have nothing to do with the web; the UXML commands described thus far are general-purpose commands.
-The following commands are specific to web-based implementations of Popcorn.
+In the future, Popcorn could be extended to other environments where user inputs and outputs involve unusual sensors and actuators.
+For such environments, UXML commands will have to be developed for these kinds of sensors and actuators.

 Command descriptions
 ^^^^^^^^^^^^^^^^^^^^^